Azure/azure-powershell/src/ResourceManager/ServiceFabric/Commands.ServiceFabric/help/Remove-AzureRmServiceFabricNode.md

 # Remove-AzureRmServiceFabricNode

 ## SYNOPSIS
-Remove nodes from the specific node type
+Remove nodes from the specific node type from a cluster

 ## SYNTAX